-It is with great pleasure that I introduce you to the Third Edition of H.O.T. – Health Occupations and Technology – Careers in CT, a comprehensive guide to health and biotechnology careers in Connecticut.
-This guide is specifically designed for those interested in learning more about health and biotechnology careers and educational opportunities for such careers in the state of Connecticut.
+The H.O.T.
+Guide is your map . . . and serves as a comprehensive guide to many of the health and biotechnology careers for which there is an educational program offered in Connecticut.
+This guide is specifically designed for those interested in learning more about health and biotechnology careers and educational opportunities for such careers in the state.
 The guide is also a great resource tool for educators and guidance counselors to share with their students as they start thinking about college and career choices.

-One of the primary objectives of Connecticut Area Health Education Centers (AHEC) is to promote health careers, and this guide is just one of many projects AHEC is working on to fulfill this objective.
-The various AHEC centers throughout Connecticut plan and coordinate numerous programs aimed at exposing students and others to health careers.
-Examples of such programs include: High School Health Career Clubs, Connecticut Migrant Health Network Student Volunteer Initiative, Health Careers Summer Seminar, Medical Camp: Careers for the Future, and Mini Medical Schools.
+One of the primary objectives of Connecticut Area Health Education Centers (CT AHEC) is to promote health careers, and this guide is just one of many projects CT AHEC is working on to fulfill this objective.
+The various AHEC regional centers throughout Connecticut plan and coordinate numerous programs aimed at exposing students and others to health careers as well as preparing learners for particular careers.
+Examples of such programs include: Youth Health Service Corps, Public Health Ambassadors, Biomedical Engineering Discovery Program, CT Junior Science and Humanities Symposium, CNA Pathways to College Program, Collegiate Health Service Corps, the Medical/Community Interpreter Program, and Community Health Worker Core Competency Training.
 All of these programs provide opportunities to learn more about health careers through hands-on experience and interaction with health care professionals.

 The guide provides valuable information about planning for college, financial aid, enrichment programs, and educational opportunities in Connecticut.
-H.O.T.
-Careers in Connecticut also answers the following questions for over eighty different health and biotechnology careers:
+The H.O.T.
+Guide also answers the following questions for over eighty different health and biotechnology careers:

-Connecticut AHEC Program is proud to contribute to the promotion of health careers through the publication of this guide.
-We hope that students and educators will find it to be a useful resource in learning about and planning for a ‘H.O.T.
-Career in Connecticut.’
+Since 2001, CT AHEC has supported the guide—first in print and since the 4th edition, online.
+With over 19,000 page views per year, CT AHEC is proud to contribute to the promotion of health careers, including public health, through the publication of this guide.
+We hope that students and educators will find it to be a useful resource in learning about and planning for a “H.O.T. career in Connecticut.”